 And because it’s fully managed, there’s no need for time-consuming tasks like capacity planning, load balancing, and system administration.
 With AWS Lambda, you just write your code and go.
 It also integrates seamlessly with other AWS services such as Amazon DynamoDB and Amazon S3 (Simple Storage Service).

-Below are the few AWS Serverless services:
+Below are a few AWS Serverless services:

 - AWS Lambda for computing in AWS